patrickbwarren/map-reduce-monte-carlo/README.md

 optional arguments:
-  -h, --help               show this help message and exit --header HEADER          set the name of the output and/or job files --njobs NJOBS            the number of condor jobs --fast                   run with Mips > min mips --run                    run the condor or DAGMan job
+  -h, --help               show this help message and exit --header HEADER          set the name of the output and job files --njobs NJOBS            the number of condor jobs --fast                   run with Mips > min mips --run                    run the condor or DAGMan job